-Combating Romance Scams, Why lying to get laid is a crime! states specific language for a law to end romance scams!
+Combating Romance Scams, Why lying to get laid is a crime! was just released on Amazon on January 2nd!
+It states specific language for a law to end romance scams!
 A consistent, uniform law that can be passed state by state or province by province is essential in order to successfully counter society’s misconceptions and unilaterally gain acceptance.
-The language was carefully formed to eliminate opposition to the law without watering down the significance of the crime.
+The language was carefully worded to eliminate opposition to the law without watering down the significance of the crime.

 You can help!

 - Pass it along to the legislators in your area.
 Request that they use it to bring romance scams to a screeching halt!